dixitox/ads_monotlith_app/README.md

 5. Wait for the environment to initialize
 6. Run `dotnet ef database update` and `dotnet run` in the integrated terminal

-All three environments provide the same development experience with the .NET SDK, C# extension, and all necessary tools pre-configured.
+Both environments provide the same development experience with the .NET SDK, C# extension, and all necessary tools pre-configured.

+**Note**: For running the application, use the Docker container mode via `.\run-both-apps.ps1`.
+Direct `dotnet run` is not supported as the application requires Docker for SQL Server and microservices.

 ---